 Free printable vocal music Ah Poor Bird

-Because every verse starts with the vowel "A", students have an opportunity -- perhaps a glaring opportunity! -- to work on smooth entrances in this singing round.
+Because every verse starts with a vowel ("A"), students have an opportunity -- perhaps a glaring opportunity! -- to work on smooth entrances in this singing round.

 They need to be able to enter without an audible pop or roughness.
 Just learning to listen to the sound of their own inhalations and exhalations is a big step for beginners.